Array ( ) Array ( )

 Financial Hardship

-Guided by our DEI Commitment, LeadingAge seeks to eliminate barriers to participation by making financial support available to sponsoring organizations that are unable to cover the full participant fee.
-Partial scholarships (up to $3,000) are available to individuals with a demonstrated financial need or hardship situation and a commitment to ongoing professional (and personal) development.
+LeadingAge seeks to eliminate barriers to participation by making financial support available to sponsoring organizations that are unable to cover the full participant fee.
+Partial scholarships (up to 50% of program fee) are available to individuals with a demonstrated financial need or hardship and a commitment to ongoing professional (and personal) development.
 Interested individuals should complete the financial hardship statement in their application.

 Selection Criteria